mariadb-corporation/MaxScale/Monitors/MySQL-Monitor.md

 ## Configuration

 A minimal configuration for a  monitor requires a set of servers for monitoring and a username and a password to connect to these servers.
-The user requires the REPLICATION CLIENT privilege to successfully monitor the state of the servers.

 ```
 [MySQL Monitor]